kilgoretrout1985/django_infopush/README.rst

 **Known limitations are:**

-* django_infopush works on Python 3 only (2.7 support will be added).
 * Tested only on Django 1.11 LTS.
 * Like any webpush app it requires you website to work on SSL (httpS://).
 * You better have access to CRON on your server, because push tasks are send using `python manage.py pushsend` management command.
 And running it manually every time sounds like a bad idea.
 Although for testing purposes manual calls will do well.